wwarby/pacemaker/README.md

    - Average pace (last 3 seconds)
    - Average pace (last 10 seconds)
    - Average pace (last 30 seconds)

+## Supported Devices
+- D2 Charlie
+- Descent MK1
+- fenix 5 / 5S / 5X / Chronos
+- Forerunner 645 / Music
+- Forerunner 935
+Note: Tested in real likfe on the fenix 5X, all other watches tested in the device simulator only.

 ## Goal Settings
 PB Seeker allows you to track predicted finish times for multiple goals within a single activity, one after the other.